-DEMEC is governed by a nine-member Board of Directors with one director from each of the nine member municipal electric utilities and nine alternate directors currently appointed.
+DEMEC is governed by an eight-member Board of Directors with one director from each of the eight-member municipal electric utilities and eight alternate directors currently appointed.
 Each member has one vote.
 Additional votes are divided among the members that have entered into power purchase contracts and calculated according to the member's committed minimum annual power purchase.
 Additional votes may be fractional and will be adjusted from time to time as the membership changes or power purchase contracts change.

 The responsibility for day-to-day operations of DEMEC resides with a President and Chief Executive Officer appointed by the Board.
-The President and CEO direct the efforts of the staff members and manages various contractual relationships in place to meet the service requirements of the members.
+The President and CEO direct the efforts of the staff members and manages owned generation and various contractual relationships in place to meet the service requirements of the members.

 The members of DEMEC have a preferential right to purchase all electric capacity and energy generated by, contracted for or owned by DEMEC.
 The amount of electric capacity and energy entitled to each member is computed in accordance with plans or formulae adopted by two-thirds of the total authorized vote.

-Any Delaware municipality may join DEMEC if its governing body authorizes membership and a majority of the DEMEC Board of Directors approves its admission.
-Membership in DEMEC may be terminated by any municipality acting through its governing body by providing DEMEC with one year's written notice, but, under the terms of the contracts between DEMEC and the FRMs, such contract shall terminate only upon the expiration of any forward contract or contracts for capacity and energy between DEMEC and a third party that are in effect on the date such written notice is received.
-The contracts between DEMEC and the FRMs specifically provide that the AFEC Power Sales Contract between AMP and its Members shall be considered a forward contract for capacity and energy.
+Any Delaware municipality of the State may join DEMEC if its governing body authorizes membership and a majority of the DEMEC Board of Directors approves its admission.
+Membership in DEMEC may be terminated by any municipality acting through its governing body by providing DEMEC with twelve month's written notice.